Matthews Fellow in Global Public Policy, Queen’s University

 “I wanted to experience a different country and get a better understanding of the challenges facing the developing world,” recalls Ms. Biggs.
 “So I volunteered in Sri Lanka after graduation from UBC.
 It was a transformative experience.”

-The experience prompted Ms. Biggs to pursue graduate studies in international affairs and development at the Norman Paterson School for International Affairs (NPSIA), which was the only place in Canada offering graduate studies in international development at that time.
+The experience prompted Ms. Biggs to pursue graduate studies in international affairs and development at the Norman Paterson School for International Affairs (NPSIA), which was the only place in Canada offering that program at the time.
 She wanted to know more about the process of development, as well as Canada’s relationship with developing countries.

 “I was interested in how developing countries and economies could get ahead on their own,” says Ms. Biggs.
 “So I chose to focus on Canadian trade policy and the extent to which it created barriers or opportunities for countries like Sri Lanka.”